obiwanjacobi/Zsharp/src/Zsharp/AST/readme.md

 ## Symbols

-`AstSymbolsEntry` instances are maintained in a `AstSymbolTable` and symbol tables are organized in a hierarchy.
+`AstSymbol` instances are maintained in a `AstSymbolTable` and symbol tables are organized in a hierarchy.

 ```
 Intrinsic Symbols